 As Covid-19 slammed the country, businesses found their office doors closing and workers setting up shop in their own homes.

-Many have found the shift to be positive.
-You can wake up in the morning, make your own pour-over coffee, and shuffle to your home office to get started on your work!
+Many find the shift a positive one.
+You can wake up in the morning, make your own pour-over coffee, shuffle to your home office and get started on your work!

 However, the transition has been very challenging for some:

 - Playing children or the running vacuum create distracting background noise